-Through a partnership with VCOE, First 5 Ventura County participated in Quality Counts California (QCC) to improve the quality of PACT classes through an early childhood coach who provided technical assistance, professional development, and coaching, to PACT teachers within the Neighborhoods for Learning, MICOP promotores and County Library staff implementing PACT teachers
+In partnership with the Ventura County Office of Education, First 5 Ventura County participated in Quality Counts California to improve the quality of PACT classes through an early childhood coach who provided technical assistance, professional development, and coaching.

-The First 5 Ventura County Parent Leader group is developing a Parent Led Project as part of the recently completed Community Organizing and Family Issues (COFI) training.
-The project reflects a topic that the parents have selected based on their interests, passions, and what they feel is important for young children and their families.
+The First 5 Ventura County Parent Leader group developed a Parent Led Project as part of the recently completed Community Organizing and Family Issues (COFI) training.
+The book will help parent leaders start conversations with other parents who may be interested in NfL services.

 Help Me Grow is building an integrated, countywide early childhood system to promote early identification of children with developmental and social-emotional needs and to connect them to community resources and interventions.

-F5VC HMG was one of four First 5s selected in the state to participate in the Center for the Study of Social Policy- Pediatrics Supporting Parents project.
-This series of Medi-Cal workshops was part of a state-wide project to leverage Medi-Cal and pediatric primary care to better support the healthy social and emotional development of young children in California.
+F5VC HMG was one of four First 5s selected in the state to participate in a state-wide project to better support the healthy social and emotional development of young children in California.
 F5VC has since become a MediCal Administrative Activities (MAA) claiming unit of the county to leverage our investment in HMG with Federal funding.

-F5VC invests in Triple P Positive Parenting Program, an evidence-based parenting program, providing light touch assistance to parents with minor concerns and individually tailored counselling intervention sessions for intensive behavior problems.
-53 parents participated in Level 4 & 5 Individual Services 148 parents participated in Level 4 Groups Services
+F5VC invests in Triple P Positive Parenting Program, an evidence-based parenting program, providing everything from light touch assistance to parents with minor concerns in a group setting, to individually tailored counselling intervention sessions for intensive behavior problems.

 F5VC funds 2-1-1 Ventura County to provide information and referral to callers and 2-way-texters and offer families with young children a referral to their local NfL.

-As part of a larger effort to increase the awareness about the importance of early literacy, F5VC provided approximately 1,000 books to local preschools programs through CDR and Catalyst Kids so that children can have books to read at home and begin building their home library.
+As part of a larger effort to increase the awareness about the importance of early literacy, F5VC provided approximately 1,000 books to local preschool programs and the Las Islas Family Medical Group, so that children can have books to read at home and begin building their home library.

 In 2021, F5VC advocated to invest in children as early as possible and address the economic, racial, and health disparities made worse by the pandemic.

-With the historic opportunity presented by the American Rescue Plan ACT, F5VC continues to advocate for the County of Ventura and its municipalities to dedicate 5% to the first 5 years of life.
-These funds would enable F5VC and our early childhood partners to provide a continued pandemic response and begin the road to recovery.
+With the historic opportunity presented by the American Rescue Plan ACT, F5VC continues to advocate for the County of Ventura and local cities to dedicate 5% of ARPA funding to the first 5 years of life.
+These funds would enable F5VC and our early childhood partners to support families impacted by the pandemic and begin the road to recovery.

 Adverse Childhood Experiences (ACEs) are stressful or traumatic events in a child’s life that can include abuse, neglect, and other major stressors such as divorce, caregiver mental illness, and household violence.
-In January of 2021, the California Department of Health Care Services (DCHS) in partnership with the Office of California Surgeon General (CA-OSG) awarded grant funding to various organizations across the state of California to build and strengthen “networks of care” by responding more effectively to ACEs and toxic stress by engaging community-based health and social support systems.
+Organizations across the state of California are building and strengthening “networks of care” to respond more effectively to ACEs and toxic stress by engaging community-based health and social support systems.

-As part of the ACEs (Adverse Childhood Experiences) Aware Network of Care planning grant, in collaboration with the Partnership for Safe Families, Help Me Grow (HMG) staff developed an ACEs Pathway Pilot.
-Partnering with a local pediatrician and social worker, this pilot focused on taking in referrals for care coordination to children with an at-risk ACE score or a history of ACEs.
-By collaborating with community leaders to combine local resources, the goal is to provide holistic support and better treatment plans for those at risk with ACEs.
+As part of the ACEs Aware Network of Care planning grant, Help Me Grow staff partnered with the Partnership for Safe Families to develop a referral pathway for children with ACEs.
+The goal is to provide holistic support and better treatment plans for those at risk with ACEs.

 In partnership with Landon Pediatric Foundation HMGVC helped design and create content for a website to support medical providers in accessing training and resources.